Rick McIvor: Later life

-Having made an impression with his strong arm and clutch play in the Texas A&M game, McIvor was selected 80th overall by the St. Louis Cardinals in the 1984 NFL Draft.
+Having made an impression with his strong arm and clutch play in the Texas A&M game, McIvor was selected 80th overall by the St. Louis Cardinals in the 1984 NFL draft.
 He went on to play two seasons in the NFL, but he only played in 6 games, and only threw four passes, none of which were completed.
 He was one of the last players cut by the Cardinals before the 1986 season.

 He moved to Fort Davis, where he worked as a wildlife manager on the 06 Kokernot Ranch, which covers 120,000 acres in Jeff Davis, Pecos and Brewster counties.
 In 2008, he ran as a Democrat for the office of Sheriff of Jeff Davis County, Texas.
 He won and was re-elected in 2012.
-He is married and has two children.
+He is married and has two children, one of which is current Western Kentucky quarterback Maverick.